Democracy Small Grants Program

 - In addition to this general competition, the U.S. Embassy will, from time to time, hold special regional or thematic competitions, which may have different rules regarding project eligibility.
 Please check the U.S. Embassy website and social media sites for announcements.

 - Project dates cannot exceed one year.
 Costs incurred before the official grant period begins will not be reimbursed.

 General Competition Project Themes

-Project proposals must clearly initiate and promote one or more of the following themes:
+Project proposals must clearly promote one or more of the following themes:

 How to Apply